Skip to content

 Access controlยป

-Spaces provide the organizational structure for Spacelift's RBAC system.
-Permission management is handled through Login policies or User Management depending on your authorization strategy.
+Spaces provide the organizational structure for Spacelift's role-based access control (RBAC) system.
+Permission management is handled through login policies or user management depending on your authorization strategy.
 All roles are assigned to specific spaces, providing precise control over who can access what resources.

 Roles and RBACยป

-Spacelift provides three predefined roles that can be assigned to users on a space-by-space basis:
+Spacelift provides several built-in system roles roles that can be assigned to users on a space-by-space basis:

 Custom rolesยป